What happens to my Business in the Will?

 If there are no details on what happens to a deceased shareholder, then you should discuss this with the other shareholders on how you would like to make the arrangements i.e. amend the document or write an agreement i.e. cross option agreement.
 If no agreement is made, then your shares would form part of your residuary estate and follow the distribution in your Will.

-In Hong Kong, if you own a limited liability company as a sole shareholder and director, you can also consider appointing a reserve director.
+If you own a limited liability company as a sole shareholder and director, you can also consider appointing a reserve director.
 A reserve director will act as a sole director for the company when you pass away, to arrange to close down the business or until such time another person is appointed as director.
 During this period, the reserve director has the full power and responsibility as a sole director.

 If you would like to give away any shares of your company as a specific gift, then you should choose our premium service.